Metal is non-porous, so painting it is hard. So, can you use latex paint on metal?

 Latex paint isn’t water-resistant, so it won’t protect metal surfaces from moisture or water.
-However, if you seal the paint, its finish will protect the surface from water and moisture.
+So, you must seal the finish after it dries.

-The primer will provide a smooth and even layer (base coat) for the paints to stick to.
-So, latex paint will penetrate the primer coating and stick to the primer.
+The primer will stick over metal and produce a textured and even (flat) layer for the paint to penetrate and stick to.
+So, latex paint will penetrate and stick over the primer coating, not the metal surface.

 How To Apply Latex Paint On Metal?